 Mud Flats - The shoreline of Anchorage isn’t sandy beach but instead gray, glacial silt many feet deep.
 When high tide recedes, the ocean carves interesting serpentine channels into the mud, some 4-5 feet deep.
 In June, algae blooms on mud flats in carpets of lush green.
 Pretty as they are, don’t walk on the mud flats—they’re dangerous and quicksand-like.

 Mukluk(s) (MUCK-lucks) – Fur boots.
 The name comes from Maklak, the yupik word for bearded, a common fur-bearer whose skin is a common material in boot soles.

 Muktuk (MUCK-tuck) – An anglicized version of the Inupiaq word maktak, which means whale skin with fat.
 It usually refers to specific cuts of bowhead whale skin and blubber that is eaten in numerous states including fresh, frozen, salted, and accompanying dried fish.
-It is an Eskimo delicacy that is high in protein, fat, and vitamins and guaranteed to get you through a long winter.
+It is a delicacy that is high in protein, fat, and vitamins and guaranteed to get you through a long winter.